 Some of the things that are disabled with it:

 - Stopping the game from bailing when you've been in the clouds for 60 seconds (Online > Protections > Block Bailing > Other Reasons)

-- Blocking chat advertising (Online > Chat > Reactions > Advertisement)
+- Hiding chat advertisements locally (Online > Chat > Reactions > Advertisement)

 We can only recommend to not use desktop capture, as there's little we can do to hide Stand from it.
 However, you might find some use in checking out alternative injection methods, for example using the DLL so you don't need to have the Launchpad on your PC, if you don't have a place to hide it.
 Stand itself will store itself in

 %appdata%\Stand and not be noticeable in your game folder, unless you use the auto-inject DLL.

 On using Stand while streaming

 Obviously, you want to ignore that it's there and just let it enhance the game, block kicks and crashes, etc.